WesleyAC/deeplinks/docs/hacking/testing.md

 Right now, the generative tests are pretty simple — they select some range of text on the page, look at what the URL fragment is set to, open a new page with that fragment, and check that the same text is selected in both cases.

 The generative tests can be run with `yarn proptest`.
-This will keep running until a bug is found, so you'll probably want to kill it at some point once you're satisfied that it's unlikely to find anything.
+This will keep running until a bug is found, unless you specify a number of runs (like `yarn proptest 500`).
+You can choose what browsers are used with the `--firefox` and `--chromium` flags — chromium is default, since it's significantly faster.